-For more information regarding potential payments made to Messrs.
-Rittichier and Weinswig upon a termination of employment under their employment agreements and the payments made to Dr. Hou, Ms. Van Berkel and Mr. Gomez pursuant to the terms of their respective separation agreements, see "Executive Compensation - Potential Payments upon Termination or Change-in-Control."
+For more information regarding potential payments that may be made to Messrs.
+Rittichier and Kim upon a qualifying termination of employment or a change in control, and the payments made to Mr. Weinswig in connection with his termination of employment, see "Executive Compensation - Potential Payments upon Termination or Change-in-Control."